Understanding Environmental Regulations

 After participating in this course, you will be able to:

-- update your knowledge and skills in contracting, data management and reporting, inspections and investigations, negotiating approvals and environmental management
+- Update your knowledge and skills in contracting, integrating health and safety, data management and reporting, inspections and investigations, negotiating approvals and environmental management

-The environmental 'command and control' compliance philosophy continues to be reflected in environmental legislation and regulation and legislative changes continue to reflect current standards and recent court decisions.
-The only way to avoid liability for non-compliance is to exercise due diligence based upon a thorough understanding of regulatory requirements.
-This course enhances your knowledge and skills by increasing your understanding of current environmental compliance issues.
-It deals with the current regulatory environment in a variety of jurisdictions, environmental management systems, liability and the interrelationships among federal, provincial, and municipal agencies.
+The environmental `command and control' compliance philosophy continues to dominate the government policy agenda and legislative changes continue to reflect current standards and recent court decisions.
+The only way to avoid liability for non-compliance is to thoroughly understand regulatory requirements.
+This course enhances your knowledge and skills by increasing your understanding of current environmental compliance issues in a variety of jurisdictions, with environmental management systems, liability and the interrelationships among federal, provincial, and municipal agencies.

-The regulations are described and references for information provided.
-Emphasis is then on the application of regulations in the various areas of concern.
+Emphasis is on the application of regulations in the various areas -Impact Assessment, ECA and EASR.